1K2C3M/1K2C3M/README.md

 <dl>

   <dd>
-    ☆ I currently know several languages such as Java, Python, and C#.
+    ☆ I currently know several languages such as Java, Python, and C++.
 Additionally, I know how to do HTML as well!
   </dd>

   <dd>
-    ☆ Certified in Microsoft Word, Microsoft Powerpoint, SAS Base Programming & Dreamweaver
+    ☆ Certified in Microsoft Word, Microsoft Powerpoint, SAS Base Programming & Dreamweaver.
   </dd>

 </dl>